iandrosov/sf-metadata-pkg/README.md

 # sf-metadata-pkg
 Reference of Deployment tags for package.xml on supported Metadata types.
-While working with Salesforce Deployment tools like ANT and DX I continue to search for various metadata tags used by package.xml file.
-Unfortunate I did not fiund a single place where all is documented.
+While working with Salesforce Deployment tools like [ANT Deployment tool](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_deploying_ant.htm) and [Salesforce DX](https://developer.salesforce.com/platform/dx) I continue to search for various metadata tags used by package.xml file.
+Unfortunate I did not find a single place where all is documented.
+[Metadata API Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_objects_intro.htm) is a good resource but does not give all tags especially with naming of items differences.

-This guide is designed to give comprehensive list of tags adn examples uses that can be applied to package.xml to get or deploy different metadata items. code and declarative items.
+This guide is a work ion progressa nd will b eupdated as more items are discovered.
+It is designed to give comprehensive list of tags and examples use cases that can be applied to package.xml to retrieve or deploy different metadata code and declarative items.

-Below are examples of supported metadata types tyhat can be managed by Metadata API via ANT or DX tools
+Below are examples of supported metadata types that can be managed by Metadata API via ANT or DX tools

 ## Code Items Section